This is such a vast and sometimes emotional subject to cover that a mere scratch of the surface is offered here.

 As with all things, over-rating is the best way to avoid breakdowns caused by under-rating.
 Performance will improve and components exposed to proportionately less stress will invariably last longer and sound better, especially at elevated temperatures.
 However, a manufacturer's data can be confusing.
 A good example to take are power output ratings.
 Systems intended for automotive installation often quote specs that verge on the ridiculous, if not incredible.
 One item can quote some 420 watts PMPO, which sounds impressive; but this translates as 12 watts RMS (the international value that I prefer), which is quite ordinary.
 Watts PMPO appear to be variable in that another item quotes only 80W PMPO for some 18 watts RMS.
 Similarly, a small speaker is described as having a 'sound output of 2 watt', a ludicrous figure, when obviously what is being refered to is the driving amplifier's power output (LM380 IC), the 100% efficient speaker having yet to be seen.
 If a supplier is coy about giving a continuous rms rating for their products, don't buy them.

 An average speaker will have an efficiency of between 0.25% and 2.5%, the remainder of the input energy being converted to heat.
 This may not sound much, but it must be borne in mind that (universally) a speaker's sound output is expressed in dB with a 1 watt input, which can be loud.
+Just 3W can have neighbours rushing to complain.
 To move the same amount of air, a small speaker will have to have a greater voice-coil displacement than a larger one.
 The voice-coil of a modern bass unit may be able to move some 3-5mm before leaving the uniform field of the ring magnet.
 However, beyond a displacement of about ±2mm the spider supporting the cone or diaphragm will tend to decelerate it.
 It is because of this that many woofers produce distortion at even medium input powers.

 Electrical power handling may conflict with mechanical specs, for example, a reputable 25cm unit may produce a maximum distortionless output of 103dB at 16W (60Hz) when rated at 110W, whilst a 30W 13cm unit of similar quality will produce 87dB with only 2W.
 Having decided on a design, ensure that the speaker, whatever it's size, will never be pushed beyond 50% of it's rating, or less being safer.
 Experience suggested that a ratio of 10:1 between the stated or claimed continuous rms power ratings of speaker and amplifier was realistic.